muthhukumar/personal-website/content/blog/unit-testing.md

 ---
 title: 'Mock and Unit testing'
 date: '2020-08-24'
-lastmod: '2020-08-24'
+updatedAt: '2020-08-24'
-tags: ['unit testing', 'programming']
+categories: ['unit testing', 'programming']
 draft: false
-summary: 'Short description about mock and unit testing with code examples.'
+description: 'Short description about mock and unit testing with code examples.'
 ---

 ### What is Mock testing?